4rbeez/fluxTrack_InternetTechnology_BIT_Project/README.md

 ### Wireframe
 > 🚧: It is suggested to start with a wireframe.
 The wireframe focuses on the website structure (Sitemap planning), sketching the pages using Wireframe components (e.g., header, menu, footer) and UX.
 You can create a wireframe already with draw.io or similar tools.

 We start on the login screen, where each user has a different login, which is linked to the profile (Partner or Admin).
 After login, the user is presented with a Dashboard summarising inventory health (own products if Partner, all products if Admin).
-From there, the user can navigate via the sidebar to Products, Partners (admin only), Orders, and other planned sections.
+From there, the user can navigate via the sidebar to Products, Partners (admin only), Orders, Support Tickets, and Reports.

 On the Products page, the user can add a new product via a pop-up where they enter Product Name, SKU, Price in CHF, and current stock quantity.
 Once saved, the product is displayed on the overview.
 Existing products can be edited or deleted, and stock can be adjusted in place using +/- buttons.
 Each stock decrease records a sale in the Order History.